Visit Andalucia Logo

 More on Malaga

 There's no doubt that the Gibralfaro and Alcazaba are the city's top sights but there are many other things to discover in Malaga!
-Read our guide to Malaga for information on what to do and see.
+Read our guide to Malaga to plan your visit and check out the top things to do in Malaga.

-You may also be interested in these attractions in Malaga:
+You may also be interested in our other Malaga articles:

 Visit the Alcazaba website for opening times and prices